MikhailBerezhanov/SimpleDimple/README.md

 lib
 share
 ```
-Use clang to build the executable, though GCC should work too
+It's also possible to build SDL on Windows with MSVC+Clang (see build_sdl.ps1)

 ### Configure
 ```